Jibachkumar/FYP/server/Readme.md

 cookie-parse:

-jsonwebtoken(jwt): jwt is a barrer token, its like a key who ever give me key give them a data, create token bassed on bcrypt,
+jsonwebtoken(jwt):create token bassed on bcrypt, jwt is a barrer token, its like a key who ever give me key give them a data, ,